 Get hands-on experience.

 Intern opportunities are available in our Client Service, Education and Prevention or Outreach programs.
 Completion of the agency's in-house training program and a 2 semester (16 hours per week) commitment is required.
-If you are interested it is possible to do a shadowing day at SASS to see if it would be a productive placement for your internship.
-Please contact us with any questions.
+If you are interested it is possible to do a shadowing day at SASS to see if it would be a productive placement for your internship, please contact us at 603-436-4107.